3 Producing microlearning delivery

 Introduction

-Microlearning is about designing learning delivery and activity in ways that optimise cognitive load.
+Microlearning is about designing learning content and delivery in ways that optimise cognitive load.
 Chapter 2 focused on reducing overall volume of content.
-This chapter tackles cognitive load barriers with emphasis on attentional resources, working memory, i.e., processing capacity, with a focus on bite sizing time-lengths, or durations of learning sessions to try and optimise these.
-The focus on cognitive load reduction here turns to ways we can produce and segment learning sessions, and recordings of these, e.g., lectures and classes, into easy to digest, scaffolded learning instalments.
+This chapter tackles cognitive load barriers with emphasis on attentional resources, working memory, i.e., processing capacity.
+It focuses on bite sizing time-lengths, or durations of learning sessions to optimise these.
+The chapter will cover producing recordings and segmenting learning sessions (e.g., lectures and classes) into easy to absorb instalments.

-Microlearning draws on multimedia design principles to produce short form learning materials that are compact and interconnected to improve learning by allowing learners to process information more effectively in small step-by-step units (Alias & Razak 2024; Mayer, 2019; Tufan, 2021).
-Bite-sizing delivery into instalments is an effective way to reduce cogitative load in the learning process (Gobet, 2005; Kamel, 2018; Sweller, 2010), especially for those studying online.
-A key aim in doing so is to make online learning resources, like recorded lectures, less daunting and more manageable, and as such, more inviting and engaging.
+Microlearning draws on multimedia design principles to produce 'short-form' learning materials that are compact and interconnected to improve learning by allowing learners to process information in small step-by-step units (Alias & Razak 2024; Mayer, 2019; Tufan, 2021).
+Bite-sizing delivery into instalments reduces cogitative load in learning (Gobet, 2005; Kamel, 2018; Sweller, 2010), helpful for online learners.
+Our aim as educators, is to make online resources, like recorded lectures, seem less overwhelming and more manageable, attractive and engaging.
+Flexible, self-paced online formats allow learners to plan and manage their time to suit their circumstances.

 Pedagogical and mechanical processes for producing recordings